Obeme1337/test-project/README.md

-Hi, my name is Sasha
+Hi, my name is Sasha.
 I like mum